-Biological traits are the foremost parameter which reflects various factors of one’s personality.
+Biological traits are the foremost parameter that reflects various factors of one’s personality.
 Being the essential determinant of personality, it incorporates a majority of other factors as well which bring out the various insights about an individual.
 Some important constituents under the physical determinants of personality are:

 - Hereditary: The features that can be determined from the time of conception are generally put under hereditary.
 Sex, physical stature, temperament, muscle composition, facial features, height etc are the characteristics that one usually inherits from parents.
 Thus, through the hereditary approach, it is evident that the genes located in chromosomes are the ultimate explanation of personality.